 Accreditation is based upon the inspection of the full range of the institution’s provision and supporting activities, together with a detailed consideration of the institution’s documentation, which helps to ensure that the on-going operation of the institution is maintained at an acceptable level.

-Our accreditation process involves three different stages which are progressed through along these five steps.
+Our accreditation process involves three different stages which are outlined in detail below.

 Stage 1 – Scrutiny of Application Form and Accompanying Documents